 Changyou's ordinary shares are divided into Class A ordinary shares and Class B ordinary shares.
 Holders of Class A ordinary shares and holders of Class B ordinary shares have the same rights in Changyou, with the exception of voting and conversion rights.
 Each Class A ordinary share is entitled to one vote on all matters subject to a shareholder vote, and each Class B ordinary share is entitled to ten votes on all matters subject to a shareholder vote.
-Each Class B ordinary share at any time at the election of the holder.
+Each Class B ordinary share is convertible into one Class A ordinary share at any time at the election of the holder.
 Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.